 CyberGhost is a brand well-known to users who want to get a large number of powerful features in an easy-to-use package.
 The service is easy to install, with a selection of lightweight apps for video game consoles, routers, smart TVs, desktop computers (Linux/Windows/macOS) and mobile devices (iOS/Android).
 The intuitive interface is easy to use, and stylish too.
 Most importantly, the apps minimize the number of choices you need to make.
 All you have to do is pick one of 6 configuration profiles, and any number of simple toggles – including “Extra Speed”, “Compress Data” and “Block Malicious Websites”.
 Once you have, CyberGhost will automatically find the best servers and settings for your use case.

 Despite being this easy to use, CyberGhost is very powerful.
 It uses 256-bit AES encryption, including OpenVPN technologies (UDP and TCP).
 It has one of the best no-logging policies in the VPN sector, to the point that it doesn’t even record your e-mail.
 Bandwidth, speed and server switches are all unlimited.
-The server network is fast, with a whopping 2,700+ proxy servers in over 60 countries.
-Last but not least, there are extra features, like a connection guard and a kill switch that protects you when your VPN connection drops.
+The server network is fast, with a whopping 5,900 servers in 90 countries Last but not least, there are extra features, like a connection guard and a kill switch that protects you when your VPN connection drops.
 Put simply, Cyber Ghost is as feature-rich as it is easy to use, which makes it one of our top recommendations.

 - Unblocks US Netflix in web browser

 - 45-day money-back guarantee.